python/typeshed/README.md

 Version numbers of third-party stub packages consist of at least four parts.
 All parts of the stub version, except for the last part, correspond to the version of the runtime package being stubbed.
-For example, if the `types-foo` package has version `1.1.2.0`, this signifies that the package contains stubs for `foo>=1.1.2`, but which have only been tested against `foo<1.2`.
-In this example, the final element of the version indicates that this is the first revision of the stubs for `foo>=1.1.2`.
-If an update to the stubs were pushed (but the stubs were still aiming to provide annotations for `foo>=1.1.2`), then the version of `types-foo` would increment to `1.1.2.1`.
+For example, if the `types-foo` package has version `1.2.0.7`, this guarantees that the `types-foo` package contains stubs targeted against `foo==1.2.*` and tested against the latest version of `foo` matching that specifier.
+In this example, the final element of the version (7) indicates that this is the eighth revision of the stubs for `foo==1.2.*`.
+If an update to the stubs were pushed (but the stubs were still aiming to provide annotations for `foo==1.2.*`), then the version of `types-foo` would increment to `1.2.0.8`.

 At typeshed, we try to keep breaking changes to a minimum.
 However, due to the nature of stubs, any version bump can introduce changes that might make your